CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability aspath allow-my-asn route-map</h>

-Applies the route map to filter IPv4 routes with my AS in the AS_PATH.
+Applies the route map to filter IPv4 routes with my AS in the AS_PATH for BGP unreachability SAFI (failure signaling).
 Allows selective application of `allowas-in` based on route map matching.

 ### Command Syntax